 Management is responsible for the day-to-day management of the risks that we face, while our Board, as a whole and through its committees, has responsibility for the oversight of risk management.
 In its risk oversight role, the Board is responsible for satisfying itself that our risk management processes are adequate and functioning as designed.
 Our Board's involvement in risk oversight includes receiving regular reports from members of management and evaluating areas of material risk, including operational, cybersecurity and technology, financial, legal and compliance, regulatory, strategic and competitive, and brand and reputational risks.
-As a smaller reporting company with a small Board of Directors, we believe it is appropriate to have the involvement and input of all of our directors in risk oversight matters.
-In addition, the Board has delegated risk oversight to each of its committees within their areas of responsibility.
-Our Compensation Committee assists the Board in its risk oversight function by overseeing strategies related to our incentive compensation programs and key employee retention.
+As a smaller reporting company with a small Board of Directors, we believe it is appropriate to have the involvement and input of all of our directors in risk oversight function by overseeing strategies related to our incentive compensation programs and key employee retention.
 Our Audit Committee assists the Board in its risk oversight function by reviewing our system of disclosure controls and procedures and our internal control over financial reporting.
-Our Nominating and Corporate Governance Committee assists the Board in its risk oversight function by managing risks associated with director candidate selection, governance and succession matters.
+Our Nominating and Corporate Governance Committee assists the Board in its risk oversight function by reviewing our system of the function by managing risks associated with director candidate selection, governance and succession matters.
 Our Nominating and Corporate Governance Committee also oversees the Company's environmental, sustainability and governance (ESG) efforts and related risks.

 As part of its oversight responsibilities, the Audit Committee receives periodic updates on cybersecurity and information technology matters and related risk exposures from our CFO.
-For more information on cybersecurity oversight, please refer to Item 1C, "Cybersecurity," in our Annual Report on Form 10-K for the year ended December 31, 2024
+For more information on cybersecurity oversight, please refer to Item 1C, "Cybersecurity," in our Annual Report on Form 10-K for the year ended December 31, 2024.